Do Independent Contractors Get Paid for Training?

 Whether or not an independent contractor gets paid for training depends on their contract with their client.
 When compensated training is included in the company-contractor contract, the company usually factors its cost into the amount the contractor receives upon project completion.

-Moreover, companies may opt not to compensate an independent contractor’s training.
-This happens when the training is seen as a way to enhance the contractor’s skills and qualifications instead of something that benefits the company.
+Moreover, companies may opt not to compensate an independent contractor for training.
+This happens when the training is seen as enhancing the contractor’s skills and qualifications instead of benefiting the company.

 Paying an Independent Contractor For Training Attendance